 *CET converts final grades from PUC-SP to US letter grade equivalents

 English and Portuguese.
 Tailor your curriculum with electives in English or Portuguese.
-If you’re an intermediate-level Portuguese speaker, you can choose to direct-enroll in an elective at PUC where all of the coursework is done in Portuguese.
+If you’re an intermediate-level Portuguese speaker, you can direct-enroll in an elective at PUC-SP where all of the coursework is done in Portuguese alongside Brazilian undergraduates.

 Local Roommates.
 Sharing an apartment with a local student can teach you everything you need to know about Brazilian college life.
 Where to find the best pão de queijo (cheese bread) for on-the-go snacking.
 What mobile apps are used locally.
 Which trails to hike in Ibirapuera Park.
 It’s no wonder students often tell us that their roommate is “one of the best parts of the program.”
 Learn more about living with a local roommate.